 Here’s where it gets tricky- you can decline an order that pings in on your phone.
 So if it’s too far of a drive you can decide against it, but if you don’t accept 75% of the orders you are NOT guaranteed the minimum pay.

-Take not that you are an independent contractor so you don’t get benefits.
+Take note that you are an independent contractor so you don’t get benefits.
 Plus you have to provide your own car insurance.
-They don’t pay any extra car expenses.
+They also don’t pay any extra car expenses.

 One final note- some cities have GH deliverers who walk or bike so that’s an option, too.
 Working with GrubHub can be a good way to pick up some extra money so it’s definitely something to consider if it’s available in your area!